spedas/pyspedas/docs/source/geopack.rst

 which of the three endpoints to trace to.  endpoint='ionosphere-north' or 'ionosphere-south' correspond to the IDL SPEDAS routine ttrace2iono, and endpoint='equator' corresponds to IDL SPEDAS 'ttrace2equator' routine.

+The foot points and trace points returned by ttrace2endpoint will be in the GSM coordinate system by default.
+The foot_out_coord and trace_out_coord parameters can be used to specify different coordinate systems.
+For example, specifying foot_out_coord='GEO' will transform the foot points to GEO coordinates, which are easily converted to longitudes and latitudes suitable for plotting on maps.

 .. autofunction:: pyspedas.ttrace2endpoint

 Field line tracing examples